MozhanKmlz/nova-open-ipodwdm/README.md

 NOVA supports reproducible research in multi-vendor optical networking.
 Users of this framework are kindly asked to cite the following paper in any published work that builds upon this code:

-**M. Kamalzadeh, A. G. Latha, T. Zhang, L. J. Horner, and A. Fumagalli,
+**M. Kamalzadeh, A. G. Latha, T. Zhang, L. J. Horner, V. Gudepu, and A. Fumagalli,
 “Open Multi-Layer Orchestration Framework for Multi-Vendor IPoDWDM Transport Networks.”**

 The complete citation record is provided in the `CITATION.cff` file.